Arbutus unedo · strawberry tree · Mediterranean, Ireland

 The tree was well known in Southern Europe from ancient times for its edible fruit; indeed Lucretius (d.
 168 BC), telling the way things were in the beginning, states that girls could be bought with arbutus berries.
 “And Venus joined the bodies of lovers in the woods; a girl shared a man’s appetite, or perhaps succumbed to his insistence, or took a bribe: acorns, arbutus berries, or choice pears.”
 (De Rerum Natura, Book V, lines 962–966).
 The names arbutus and unedo were both used by the Romans.
 Madroño, the Spanish name of A. unedo, was also applied to California’s A. menziesii.

-A. ‘Marina’ (a hybrid of uncertain parentage named and introduced in 1984 by the Saratoga Horticultural Research Foundation (SHRF).
+A. ‘Marina’ is a hybrid of uncertain parentage named and introduced in 1984 by the Saratoga Horticultural Research Foundation (SHRF).
 See its SHRF Plant Culture Data Sheet for notes on its possible parentage.
 It strongly resembles A. unedo but has larger leaves, rosy pink flowers, and peeling bark revealing smooth, reddish new bark similar to A. menziesii.
 A fine specimen is in the raised planter on the right of the western entrance to Meyer Green and another, especially beautiful, is on Lomita Drive at the entrance to the parking lot adjacent to Harmony House.
 Other specimens are on Lomita Mall east of the Gordon and Betty Moore Materials Research Building and one is to the left of the Santa Teresa Street entrance to the Humanities Center.
 There are three great ones west of the Center for Educational Research (CERAS).

 About this Entry: The main text of this entry is from the book Trees of Stanford and Environs, by Ronald Bracewell, published 2005.
 John Rawlings subsequently added a few notes on A. ‘Marina’.